AntonyRono/Sentiment-Analysis-of-Carbon-Credits/README.md

-# Sentimenyt Analysis of Carbon Credits
+# Sentiment Analysis of Carbon Credits

 * Sentiment Analysis is the process of detecting the emotion (positive or negative) or perception in a text
 * In our case, we want to **understand the overall perception of carbon credits in the market, using data from twitter**.